dcos/dcos-e2e/docs/cli/source/dcos-aws-cli.rst

 The ``dcos-aws`` CLI allows you to create and manage open source DC/OS and DC/OS Enterprise clusters on AWS EC2 instances.

 A typical CLI workflow for open source DC/OS may look like the following.
-:ref:`Install the CLI <installation>`, then create and manage a cluster:
+Install the CLI (see :doc:`install-cli`),  then create and manage a cluster:

 .. code-block:: console